Baby donkey stolen from farm is reunited with mother and ‘ecstatic’ owners

 On Wednesday evening, officers were sent to an address in White House Lane in High Wycombe, Buckinghamshire.

-At around 8.15pm, the stolen donkey was located, recovered and returned to her mother, Astra, and the “grateful” staff at Miller’s Ark Animals.
+At around 8.15pm, the stolen donkey was located, recovered and returned to her mother and the “grateful” staff at Miller’s Ark Animals.

-A video posted on the farm’s Facebook page shows owner Elizabeth Miller hugging and kissing Moon, who is wagging her tail.
+A video posted on the farm’s Facebook page shows Ms Miller hugging and kissing Moon, who is wagging her tail.

 “We are beyond thrilled and mum and foal are finally back together,” the Facebook post reads.